tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 	<div class="col-sm" style="padding-right: 30px; padding-left: 0;">
     <h2>Findings </h2>
     <p>As expected: many little steps and nothing ground breaking.
-      We don't have **any major finding** (and what you should expect as a major finding with such unexperienced test? :) potest#1 allow us to test ourselves and to identify some variables playing behind the scene of PornHub.
+      We don't have <b>any major finding</b> (and what you should expect as a major finding with such unexperienced test? :) potest#1 allow us to test ourselves and to identify some variables playing behind the scene of PornHub.
 In short, the results are focus on understanding better the platform before design a more precise test.
     </p>
   </div>